 The Glucose Challenge Test is performed to:

 Glucose is a simple sugar or monosaccharide which is the main source of energy for all the cells of the body, and the only energy source for the nervous system.
-Carbohydrates consumed in the diet are broken down in the body to their simplest form: glucose, which is absorbed by the intestines and transported by the blood to various organs.
-Glucose is subsequently utilized by cells of these organs to produce energy wherever necessary, and the excess is stored either as glycogen in the liver for short term storage or in fat tissues as triglycerides for long term storage.
-The uptake, utilization, and storage of glucose after it is absorbed in the intestines are facilitated by the hormone- insulin secreted by the pancreas.
+Carbohydrates consumed in the diet are broken down in the body to their simplest form, glucose.
+It is absorbed by the intestines and transported by the blood to various organs.
+Glucose is subsequently utilized by cells of these organs to produce energy wherever necessary, and the excess is stored either as glycogen in the liver for short-term storage or in fat tissues as triglycerides for long-term storage.
+The uptake, utilization, and storage of glucose after it is absorbed in the intestines are facilitated by the hormone, insulin which is secreted by the pancreas.
 Insulin influences the transport of glucose to the organs requiring it, like the heart, brain, working muscles, etc. It also directs storage of excess glucose.
 The action of insulin reduces sugar levels in the blood.

-After a meal, sugar levels increase in blood and insulin is secreted in response to reduce sugar levels until it becomes normal.
-If glucose levels fall too low in blood, another pancreatic hormone called glucagon is released, which directs the liver to convert stored glycogen into glucose and release it into the blood.
+After every meal, sugar levels increase in blood and insulin is secreted as a response to reduce sugar levels until it becomes normal.
+If glucose levels fall too low in blood, another pancreatic hormone called Glucagon is released.
+Glucagon directs the liver to convert stored glycogen into glucose and release it into the blood.
 The insulin and glucagon hormones create a feedback mechanism to keep blood glucose levels within the normal range.
-Imbalance in their activity causes an excess or shortage of blood sugar.
+Imbalance in their activity can cause an excess or shortage of blood sugar.

 Normal range: Less than 130 to 140 mg/dL (7.2 to 7.8 mmol/L)

 A cut-off value of 140 mg/dL (7.8 mmol/L) identifies 80% of women with Gestational diabetes.